 An efficient method for modeling of synthetic workloads: Currently, due to the lack of trace data of large-scale NoC-based systems, using synthetic workloads is practically the only feasible approach for emulating large-scale NoCs with thousands of nodes.
 The thesis describes how to emulate a NoC under a synthetic workload without requiring a large amount of memory by (1) decoupling the time counter of each packet source from that of the network and (2) properly allowing the network to operate interactively with the packet sources based on the status of the source queues and the relationship between the time counters.
-This approach makes the emulation take place as if infinite source queues could be used at the expense of stalling the network, the memory footprint of the emulation is bounded regardless of the offered traffic load.
+This approach makes the emulation take place as if infinite source queues could be used at the expense of stalling the network in some cases.
+Although the emulation is slowed down in cases of stalling the network, the memory footprint of the emulation is bounded regardless of the offered traffic load.
 Thus, we can use only FPGA on-chip memory to implement the source queues even when emulating large-scale NoCs.
 The thesis also presents methods to minimize the number of times the network is stalled.